htrajan/ht-drawsteel/Ancestries/Orc.md

 “Even should an arrow pierce their heart, each kanin warrior has within them one last act of revenge.”

 An anger that cannot be hidden.
-A fury that drives them in battle.
+A [[Fury|fury]] that drives them in battle.
 Orcs are famed throughout the world as consummate warriors—a reputation that the peace-loving orcs find distasteful.

 The fifth of the speaking peoples, orcs arrived on Orden after [[Human|humans]] and elves.
 They made their homes in the borderlands between those two cultures, preferring the natural forests and avoiding the elf-haunted wodes.
 For generations, this put them directly in the path of [[Human|humans]] who cut down the trees and built roads and farms.